 3. Make It Dynamic

 No self-service portal is designed perfectly the first time for life everlasting.
 You need to build it to be dynamic, so that it can be altered and added to when new software is in play, when hardware is updated, or when the company invests in new applications.
-Constant and smart tweaking is what makes a good self-portal great.
+The look and feel of the modern portal is largely customizable, so make sure you always give users a portal that feels like home.

 4. Make Reporting Features Robust and Informative